es-socrates/getty.sh/docs/en/blog/update.1.0.1.md

 :::

-Thank you for your support and enjoy Getty version 1.0.1!
+Thank you for your support and enjoy getty version 1.0.1!

 ### **λ**